The Future of Liberty with Mitch Daniels

 Mitch Daniels (45:18):

-I asked you about, but please say a word about it because it's an interesting project.
+I neglected to ask you about it, but please say a word about the Coolidge Foundation because it's a fascinating project.

 Amity Shlaes (45:21):

-Just say no. So Calvin Coolidge had a few values and he lived them.
-He didn't enunciate them, give great speeches.
-He also lived them.
-And he believed in restraint government.
-He believed in civility, he believed in debate.
-He's a big debater.
-He believed in low taxes.
-He believed in the individual, individual liberty.
-The reason we exist is to bring Calvin to young people, and we do that through a scholarship on whose jury Governor Mitch has sat.
-That scholarship is currently the most popular in the United States.
-It's almost as innovative as what Mitch did at Purdue.
-The scholarship is to honor Coolidge, and we had 4,200 candidates for five scholarships this year.
-And every candidate for that darn scholarship has to write two essays, research essays about Calvin Coolidge policy.
-So it's a way of teaching a lot of young people.
-So imagine two or three essays, sometimes it's three about Calvin Coolidge by 4,200 kids.
+Calvin Coolidge had a few core values, and he lived by them.
+He didn’t constantly enunciate them or give great speeches about them, but he embodied them.
+He believed in restrained government, civility, debate, low taxes, and the individual, especially individual liberty.
+The reason we exist is to introduce Calvin Coolidge to young people.
+We do that through a scholarship program, on whose jury Governor Mitch has served.
+That scholarship is currently the most popular of its kind in the United States, almost as innovative as what Mitch did at Purdue.
+The scholarship honors Coolidge, and this year we had 4,200 applicants for five awards.
+Every applicant for that scholarship has to write two research essays on Calvin Coolidge’s policies.

 Mitch Daniels (48:41):